Sebastian1981/Sales_Prediction/README.md

   </td></tr>
 </table>

-## Model Interpretability Using Shapley Values from Game Theory
+## Model Interpretability Using Shapley values from game theory
-As described above, the neural-prophet model is highly interpretable due to its component-wise additive nature.
-The figure below show the different model components and their contribution to the predicted sales.
-The model can seperate the trend and weekly and yearly seasonality components well.
-In addition, it shows that the past sales (i.e. lagged sales) also have a strong predictive power for future sales.
-Last but not least, the promo-component impressively reveals that promotion can potentially increase sales by more than 1750 sales-units.
+The Shapley value distibution shows that on average the features with the highest impact on sales are the maximum retail price (i.e. "item_mrp"), the outlet type (i.e. "outlet_type_grocery store", "outlet_type_supermarket_type3") and the unique store id (i.e. "outlet_identifier_out027").
+Having a closer look reveales that a higher maximal retail price is correlated with higher sales.
+This finding is quite surprising since intuitively lower prices should lead to more sales (2b discussed!).

 <table>
   <tr><td>
     <img
-        src="images/results_2.png"
+        src="images/results_4.png"
         alt="Fashion MNIST sprite"  width="1000">
   </td></tr>
   <tr><td align="center">
     <b>Figure 2.
-Additive model components such as trend, saisonality, past sales and promo.
+Explaining local model decisions of the deep neural network model Model with the use of the Shapley values.
+Each dot represents a single prediction (model decision).
   </td></tr>
 </table>